mlitola/robotWorkshop/README.md

 # firefox
 robot ping-firefox.robot
 ```
-If the test run shows two green PASS strings after test name -> everything is ready.
+If the test run shows two green PASS strings after test name -> **you are good to go**.

-If the test run shows FAIL strings then check that the install steps were completed successfully.
+If the test run shows FAIL strings then check that the install steps were completed successfully and try again.

 Happy robot testing!